Churches & Chapels

 Members of the Chapel have been buried at Bethel Methodist Chapel, Shelf

-See Joseph Hobson Jagger
+See History of Pepper Hill Unitarian Chapel, Shelf and Joseph Hobson Jagger

 Pilkington Hall Burial Ground, MankinholesRef 5-607